Areese4/ProjectTwo/README.md

 After the installation process you are now able to run the program.
 The easiest way to do this is to open the recently installed NetBeans Program, if you previously did not have it.
 Once you have NetBeans up and running you will need to do the following steps:

-1. File
+>1.
+File
-2. Open Project
+>2.
+Open Project
-3. Find ‘ProjectTwo’ where ever you extracted the files at, then select the one file with Java logo next to it.
+>3.
+Find ‘ProjectTwo’ where ever you extracted the files at, then select the one file with Java logo next to it.
 Picture is shown below for your help
 <img width="1280" alt="Opening" src="https://user-images.githubusercontent.com/37488517/54752354-c77f2480-4bab-11e9-8a9f-bfa32b1232a4.png">
-4. Once the project has been chosen, click “Open Project” and you should have the left most tab open with Project2 now
+>4.
+Once the project has been chosen, click “Open Project” and you should have the left most tab open with Project2 now

 Now that you have done those four steps to get the code into NetBeans, it is good practice before running the code to hit the ‘Clean and Build Project’ button.
 This is located on the top bar of NetBeans; the button looks like a hammer and a broom.
 That should only take a couple of moments, you can check the progress bar at the bottom of the page in NetBeans to know when it is done.

 Once the Clean and Build is finished, and no errors occur, which none should for this project.
 You can choose the ‘Run Project’ button which is just right of the ‘Clean and Build Project’ button.
 It looks like a normal play button or a somewhat rounded out triangle facing right.
 Once clicked it will start to run and do what was previously stated in this readme.

-**Side Note**
+**Side Notes**

-Now the code is downloaded and opened in NetBeans if you want to you can open a look at the executable code.
+Now the code is downloaded and opened in NetBeans if you want to you can open and look at the executable code.
 If you choose to do so double click ‘Source Packages’, then double click ‘Project2’ inside that ‘Source Packages’ folder you will see the three Java files that contain the code.
 If you highlight all three of them and right click you will see the ‘Open’ option, click that.
-Now
+Now that you have the code open, which is three separate Java files, you can see what each one does.

+The reason that there are three